zenoss/twill/README.txt

 Interactive shell work and readline support is implemented via the `cmd`_ module (from the standard Python library).

-Right now it's very easy to extend: just build a Python module that exports the functions you want to call and run ``extend_with
+Right now twill is very easy to extend: just build a Python module that exports the functions you want to call and run ``extend_with
 <modulename>``.

+twill also provides a simple wrapper for mechanize_ functionality, in the `commands.py` module, that may be useful for twill extensions as well as for other toolkits.

 Miscellaneous Implementation Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~